 Durbar Square © Alexander Shafir

-Stone lions guard the gates to the Old Royal Palace that contains a number of courtyards and houses the Narayanhity Durbar Museum.
-Set into the palace wall is a 17th-century stone inscription written in 15 languages; it is believed that milk will flow from the spout below if anyone deciphers the entire inscription.
-On the other side of the square, the Kasthamandap Temple is an open pavilion topped by a pyramidal tower, said to be created from the wood of a single tree.
-It is purportedly the valley's oldest building, and the city of Kathmandu derives its name from this ancient temple, which is a very popular tourist attraction.
+Stone lions guard the gates to the Old Royal Palace which contains a number of courtyards and houses the Narayanhity Durbar Museum.
+Set into the palace wall is a 17th-century stone inscription written in 15 languages.
+It's believed milk will flow from the spout if anyone deciphers the entire inscription.

 Opening times: Durbar Square: daily 8am-5pm.
 Old Royal Palace: Tuesday to Saturday 9:30am-4pm.

 Admission: Durbar Square: NPR 1,000.
 Old Royal Palace and museums: NPR 500.